OlgaPodolska/kikstarter-analysis/README.md

 #### General comments about chart
 1. Successul campaigns launched in April, May and June, we can see the big peak in May and months near it.
 2. We can see the peaks as well in the February and October.
-3. Hystorical minimum is in December, the quantity of succesful campaign almost the same as failed.
+3. Year minimum is in December, the quantity of failed campaign almost the same as successful.

 ### Analysis of Outcomes Based on Goals
 ![Outcomes_vs_Goals.png](/resources/Outcomes_vs_Goals.png)